Inviting people onto Mastodon and the Fediverse

 • Write something about yourself on your profile.
 It doesn’t have to be personal info, but it should let people know you’re a human being and give them some idea of what you’re interested in.

-• If you want the entire text of your posts to be completely searchable, even without any hashtags, you can opt into being part of the full text search system
+• If you want the entire text of your public posts to be completely searchable, even without any hashtags, you can opt into being part of the full text search system

 • If you have a website, include a link to it on your profile and also link to your profile from your website.
 Remember to have https:// at the beginning so that people can click on it.